Goal-Oriented Access Optimization for ISAC-Enabled Digital Twins: Goal-Oriented Access Design

 We employ an \gls{ed} on the channel estimate obtained in the push subframe to estimate $\bm{\beta}_{u}$.
 Denoting $i^*\in\mc{P}$ as the \gls{re} in which \gls{ue} $u\in\mc{S}$ transmitted within the push subframe, we have

 with $\bm{\chi}_{FM}^2\in\mathbb{R}^L$ being a Chi-squared distributed vector with $FM$ degrees of freedom.
-Therefore, the number of pull subframe's \glspl{re} \gls{ue} $u\in\mc{U}$ satisfying the communication constraints is\footnote{The approximation is tight for high $T F M$, which is usually the case.
-The \gls{ed} noise may make the rate unachievable, but the use of the \gls{uatf} bound and high $FTM$ value, the chances of this occurrence are negligible.}
+Thus, the number of pull subframe's \glspl{re} allowing \gls{ue} $u\in\mc{U}$ to reliably deliver $B_u$ bytes is\footnote{The approximation is tight for high $T F M$, which is usually the case.
+The \gls{ed} noise may make the rate unachievable, but due to the \gls{uatf} bound and the high $FTM$ value, the chances of this occurrence are negligible.}

 \paragraph*{Localization} The aim is obtaining the amount of resources $Q_u^\mathrm{loc}$ guaranteeing a \gls{peb} $\le \epsilon$ for all \glspl{ue} $u\in\mc{S}$.
 Denoting the set indexing $Q_u^\mathrm{loc}$ as $\mc{Q}_u$, the \gls{speb} is given by $\mathrm{PEB}_u^2 = \tr[\left(\sum_{i\in\mc{Q}_u}\mb{J}_i\right)^{-1}]_{1:2;1:2}$ being $\mb{J}_i$ the \gls{fim} for \gls{re} $i$ over the vector $\bm{\kappa}_u = [\mb{x}_u\T, \bm{\beta}_u\T, \bm{\psi}_u\T, \delta\tau_{u}]\T\in\mathbb{R}^{2L +1}$ collecting the location and nuisance parameters of \gls{ue} $u\in\mc{U}$.
 It can be bounded by